Ribotot-anonymous/Project-2/README.md

 # HAD-ANC: A Hybrid System Comprising an Adaptive Filter and Deep Neural Networks for Active Noise Control ANC system

 ## Model for HAD-ANC
+Gated convolutional recurrent network is used for HAD-ANC.

 ## Subscription of train and validation set preparation
 ### 1. Download 16 kHz noise signal